-The Internal Audit function of Generali Group Switzerland (GGS) is attached legally to Generali Personenversicherungen AG.
-The other companies within the GGS Group, including LFL, Vaduz, are audited by the same audit function based on outsourcing agreements.
+The Internal Audit function of the companies of Generali Switzerland (GS) is attached legally to Generali Personenversicherungen AG.
+The other companies within the GS Group, including LFL, are audited by the same audit function based on outsourcing agreements.
 This assures that the necessary resources and skills are available to adequately cover all relevant business areas within the businesses.

-At the same time, the Internal Audit function of GGS forms part of Group Audit of GHO.
+At the same time, the Internal Audit function of GS forms part of Group Audit of GHO.

-Based on this model, the Head of the Internal Audit Function reports to the BoD of the various companies within GGS.
-In addition, a solid line reporting model is established between the Head of Group Audit, the Heads of Business Unit Audits and the Head of the Internal Audit Function of GGS.
+Based on this model, the Head of the Internal Audit Function reports to the Audit and Risk Committees (where such committees are established, not relevant for LFL) or BoD of the various companies within GS.
+In addition, a solid line reporting model is established between the Head of Group Audit, the Heads of Business Unit Audits and the Head of the Internal Audit Function of GS.

 This ensures autonomy to act and independence from operational management as well as more effective communication flows.
-It also covers the methodologies to be used, the organizational structure to be adopted (recruiting, appointment, dismissal, remuneration and budget in agreement with the BoD within GGS), the objectives setting and the year-end appraisal, the reporting methods, as well as the proposed audit activities to be included in the Internal Audit Plan to be submitted to the BoD of GSH for approval.
+It also covers the methodologies to be used, the organizational structure to be adopted (recruiting, appointment, dismissal, remuneration and budget in agreement with the BoD), the objectives setting and the year-end appraisal, the reporting methods, as well as the proposed audit activities to be included in the Internal Audit Plan to be submitted to the BoD of LFL for approval.